 To cut the long story short, she wanted nothing to do with the needles after that year and so, I inherited it.

 Learning to Knit

 I finally had enough money to go to my local yarn store to buy enough yarn to make a blouse.
-I still remember the yarn – cotton and orange.
-I knitted a blouse for my mum using a Japanese pattern with a lacy front.
-My finishing wasn’t very good, I admit.
-My mum said she looked fat in it and so it got relegated to the bottom of a cupboard together with the knitting needles.
+I still remember the yarn: it is cotton and orange in colour.
+My mum was my first “customer“.
+I knitted a blouse for her using a Japanese pattern with a lace front.
+My finishing wasn’t very good, I must admit.
+My mum said she looked fat in it and so it got relegated to the bottom of a cupboard together with the knitting needles and yarn.

 In the interim years, I tried out other types of crafts like sewing, crocheting and cross-stitching.

 My knitting mojo came back when I stumbled upon Ravelry.com and met some really passionate and knowledgeable people in my vicinity as well as overseas.
 They introduced me to great yarns, nice needles and beautiful projects.
 Now, I knit more often.
 My projects can be seen at my Ravelry profile.

 I live in Singapore, a little tropical island in Southeast Asia.
 Winter knitting is not very appropriate or useful to me.
 I usually pick patterns that can be used in summer hot Singapore.